Lameguy64/ps2serial/README.md

 I did upgrade the resistor to 1K instead of the listed

-Also, my ugly build that's been serving perfectly daily for over a year
+Also, my ugly build that's been serving perfectly as a daily driver for close to two years now

 ![ugly solder job](kroy-ugly-build.jpg)